RedHatProductSecurity/security-data-guidelines/docs/csaf-vex.md

 ```

 #### Product Fix Status
-The "product_status" includes the following fix statuses:
+The `product_status` includes the following fix statuses:

-* "fixed": Contains the same fixed component versions and other details (product_tree objects) that the are reported fixed
+* `fixed`: Contains the same fixed component versions and other details (product_tree objects) that the are reported fixed
 for a given CVE
-* "known_affected": Confirmation that the specific component and product is affected by a particular CVE
+* `known_affected`: Confirmation that the specific component and product is affected by a particular CVE
-* "known_not_affected": Confirmation that the specific component and product is not affected by a particular CVE
+* `known_not_affected`: Confirmation that the specific component and product is not affected by a particular CVE
-* "under_investigation": Information that the Red Hat Product Security team is verifying the applicability and impact of
+* `under_investigation`: Information that the Red Hat Product Security team is verifying the applicability and impact of
 a specific CVE to the specific component and product

-Compressed down, a product_status object that included products of each category, would look like:
+Compressed down, a `product_status` object that included products of each category, would look like:

 ```
 "product_status": {